antonkarve/engineering-portfolio/README.md

-# here-you-go
+# engineering-portfolio

-As a Mechanical Engineer who's currently working on pre-seed startup projects in the fields of automotive radar, embedded systems and design, I don't have any past project repos I can show you.

-Instead, check out what I've accomplished in my engineering portfolio: <https://antonkarve.myportfolio.com/>
+For more information on my hardware and design projects, click the link to visit my engineering portfolio: <https://antonkarve.myportfolio.com/>